learn-co-curriculum/phase-0-wsl2-env-git-github/README.md

 ## Connect your GitHub Account to your Flatiron School Portal Account

-Flatiron School has some helpful tools for you when it comes to working on your labs and lessons through GitHub.
-In order for those tools to work, you will need to connect your Flatiron School Portal account to your GitHub account.
+Flatiron School has some helpful tools for you when working on your labs and lessons through GitHub.
+For those tools to work, you will need to connect your Flatiron School Portal account to your GitHub account.

 ### Action Item